Hendrix-CS/math215/index.md

 You will also need to make a free account on the Kaggle website linked below.
 This is where you be working through examples and exercises, creating your Lab notebooks, and writing your final Project.

+Each week there will be assigned readings from the textbook.
+It is expected that you will have **read through the material before our Tuesday class times** and worked through the in-text exercises to check your understanding along the way.

+For our statistical software, we will be using R for this course, but we will not following the R instructions in the textbook.
+Instead we will use the `tidyverse` version of R, which is specifically designed for easy analysis and plotting.

 {% include resources.html content=site.resources %}

 ## <a name="additional-resources">Optional Resources</a>